-The following areas are initially proposed to be included at some point in the first stages of review - which could take up to three years to complete.
-All schools in an area would need to be considered to build up a comprehensive picture, including PFI schools which are only just being built.
+The following areas are planned as the first areas for review - these could take up to three years to complete.
+All schools in an area would need to be considered to build up a comprehensive picture, including PFI schools, which are only just being built.
 It is not, however, expected that proposals for change would affect all schools.
-Detailed timescales will be drawn up following consultation, with the first review to commence in the spring of 2006.
+It is anticipated that, following the production of Position Statements in the Spring Term 2006, the first review will begin later in the spring term.
+The initial stages of the first area review will include data collection and establishment of a Project Board before beginning formally in the Summer Term.
+This timetable is subject to the availability of staff resources.
+The first areas to be subject to review are detailed below, including an explanation for the choice of order.